TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

    .. method:: enable_load_extension(enabled)

-      This routine allows/disallows the SQLite engine to load SQLite extensions from shared libraries.
+      This routine allows/disallows the SQLite engine to load SQLite extensions kutoka shared libraries.
 SQLite extensions can define new functions, aggregates or whole new virtual table implementations.
 One well-known extension is the fulltext-search extension distributed with SQLite.